 This is one of the largest and most popular Christmas markets in Vienna.
 It’s right in front of the Rathaus, so again, you’ll have a gorgeous scene to enjoy with your shopping and strolling.
 It isn’t as unique and quaint as many of the other markets, and it can get quite crowded.
 But the cheer is always high, and there’s an ice rink.
 If it snows here, there is nothing more magical.

-There are twelve great Christmas markets in Vienna, so you’re spoilt for choice no matter what part of town you’re in.
+There are quite a few great Christmas markets in Vienna, so you’re spoiled for choice no matter what part of town you’re in.
 Keep in mind, most of them only run from 18 November to 26 December.

 We’ve discovered that the best time of year to visit Vienna is in winter, and particularly at Christmas.
 The city is so uniquely geared for cold weather and Christmas charm, you’ll never run low on things to do, even if you’re spending weeks here.

 Austria’s capital absolutely phenomenal.
 The architecture offers something to marvel at every few minutes.
 Viennese cultural, artistic, and scientific contributions to the world are momentous, and there’s evidence of this everywhere.

 So pack a snug coat or two, and a good pair of boots.
 An Austrian winter is cold, but it’s spectacular.